Teaching Jobs for foreigners

 For example Temple University job opportunities

-Many who have taught at Eikaiwas, have worked part time or semi-full time.
-The hours are usually much more flexible, shorter than anything else on this list.
+Many who have taught at Eikaiwas, have worked part-time or semi-full-time.
+The hours are usually much more flexible, and shorter than anything else on this list.
 The experience may vary depending on what company you work for but the general consensus is that it’s a fun experience that everyone should do once.

 You’ll find a range of students, depending on where you work.
-Some places specialise in children, while some focus on just business English, a majority will just focus on all types of English.
+Some places specialize in children, while some focus on business English, and a majority will just focus on all types of English.
 Some Eikaiwas

-Business type Eikaiwas - Teaching English at a business Eikaiwa will usually involve wearing suits, slacks or a skirt and blouse.
+Business type Eikaiwas - Teaching English at a business Eikaiwa will usually involve wearing suits, slacks, or a skirt and blouse.
 These places will charge a premium and will involve contracts with other companies so looking the part plays a big role in the interaction.
-If you aren’t a suit person or prefer more freedom in your lessons/expression steer clear.
+If you aren’t a suited person or prefer more freedom in your lessons/expression steer clear.

 One major thing to mention about this particular teaching is that most of the time, they are learning using their company’s money or government money.
 They may not be interested in learning which could make a minority of the students you teach unpleasant.
 However, the majority are very pleasant and want to have engaging and challenging conversations!

-Adults only Eikaiwa - If you teach English to adults, you learn a lot about Tokyo, Japan and culture.
-Although you need a lot prep for these schools, you won’t go home exhausted from singing and dancing all day!
+Adults-only Eikaiwa - If you teach English to adults, you learn a lot about Tokyo, Japan, and culture.
+Although you need a lot of prep for these schools, you won’t go home exhausted from singing and dancing all day!
 Most of the students who are studying at these schools are paying their own money, so they truly want to be there and want to study English.
-Some of their ambitions range from wanting to communicate with foreigners at their own store to wanting to study abroad in the future!
+Some of their ambitions range from wanting to communicate with foreigners at their store to wanting to study abroad in the future!
 You will almost always love your students, except for the few oddballs here and there.

 Not all places will hire non-native speakers!
 Usually, the places that do will have a more fun and engaging work environment.